amittal27/prevent/README.md

    ![12 second moving averages generated from display_avg.m](/supplemental/display_avg_12s.png)

-* `display_signals.ipynb` : A Jupyter notebook for exploratory data analysis.

 ##### read/

 * This folder contains code snippets that helped with time syncing the Bedmaster/Medicollector and Somnostar data.
 Explore if you'd like.